-Nokia ceasing Symbian sales in U.S. to focus on Windows Phone, has no plans to offer N9 hereAlex Wagner - Deputy Managing Editor, News Desk
+Nokia ceasing Symbian sales in U.S. to focus on Windows Phone, has no plans to offer N9 hereAlex Wagner - Editorial Director of News and Content

 Nokia and its Symbian OS have never really been huge here in the U.S., despite the fact that both have earned quite a bit of success just about everywhere else in the world.
 Taking that fact into consideration, it shouldn't come as much of a surprise to learn that Nokia today revealed that it plans to stop offering both feature phones and Symbian smartphones in North America in order to put all of its focus on its Windows Phone devices.